IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/publishDeploy.md

 There are several options for deploying your assistant through channels and integrations to satisfy the use cases that you might address.
 Learn more about all the deployment options <a href="https://www.ibm.com/docs/en/watsonx/waz/2.x?topic=assistants-deploying-your-ai-assistant" target="_blank">here</a>.

 For this lab, you will deploy the assistant using the web chat integration.
-The web chat integration provides an assistant interface that can integrate with your website and there’s a lot of flexibility with how you may want to integrate it.
+The web chat integration provides an assistant interface that can integrate with your website.
+There is a lot of flexibility with how you may want to integrate it.
 Learn more about the web chat integration <a href="https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-overview" target="_blank">here</a>.

 14. Click **Web chat** for the **Live** environment.